 1. A customs officer examines your customs paperwork

-These documents must be accurate and complete, specifically the shipping label and commercial invoice.
-The commercial invoice is most important because it lists the contact information for the shipper, the receiver, as well as the export date and airway bill number.
+These documents must be accurate and complete, specifically the shipping label and commercial invoice so that there are no issues from the customs office.
+The commercial invoice is most important because it lists the contact information for the shipper, the receiver, as well as the export date and airway bill number, which is required for payment verification.
+Here's a full list of all necessary paperwork for customs clearance.

-At this point, the choice between shipping with Deliver Duty Unpaid (DDU) and Deliver Duty Paid (DDP) becomes relevant.
+At this point, the choice between international shipping with Deliver Duty Unpaid (DDU) and Deliver Duty Paid (DDP) becomes relevant.

+Delivery Duty Paid (DDP) means that import duties and taxes have already been paid.
+Most express couriers services like FedEx have customs brokers who will process this payment on your behalf at customs.
 With DDP, the price you paid for shipping covers any import fees, and this is reflected on the attached shipping label.
 In other words, using DDP is the best way to ensure a smooth customs clearance process.

 Delivery Duty Unpaid (DDU) means that import duties and taxes are unpaid.
 In this case, the customs officer forwards the shipment to an independent customs broker to collect the required amount.

 Customs brokers are middlemen who charge fees for facilitating the customs clearance process.
 These variable fees can be expensive because they include brokerage, storage, and late payment.
+With customs fees unpaid, the broker will contact the recipient to collect payment.
+Obviously, this may upset customers.

 Here's a comparison of potential charges when shipping DDP and DDU: